RConsortium/S7/README.md

 )
 ```

-`new_class()` returns the class object, which is a constructor that you
+`new_class()` returns the class object, which is also the constructor
-use to create instances of that class:
+you use to create instances of the class:

 ``` r
 x <- range(start = 1, end = 10)